Wearables have made big strides in monitoring how stressed we are, and the likes of Garmin, Apple, Fitbit, and Google

 However, that measurement alone isn't enough to tell you whether you're stressed or not.

-"It takes a lot of specialized expertise in mathematics, signal processing, pattern recognition, and programming to get to the point where you are providing useful information to people," says Herman Bonner, communication specialist at Firstbeat, who are now owned by Garmin and powers stress tracking features in its watches.
+"It takes a lot of specialized expertise in mathematics, signal processing, pattern recognition, and programming to get to the point where you are providing useful information to people," says Herman Bonner, communication specialist at Firstbeat, which is now owned by Garmin and powers stress tracking features in its watches.

 Stress and guided breathing

-There are two main ways that those heart rate variability measurements are being used to measure or track stress.
-The first is related to offering an insight into people's mental wellbeing.
+There are two main ways that heart rate variability measurements are being used to measure or track stress.
+The first is related to offering insight into people's mental well-being.
 So this is the kind of stress you experience when you've maybe got a lot on your mind.

-We've seen it be used to track stress continuously through the day, producing a 'stress score' from 0-100 that gives you a clear idea if you are experiencing a stressful moment in your day.
+Many wearables will use this HRV data to produce a 'stress score' from 0-100 which gives you a clear idea if you are experiencing a stressful moment in your day.

 We have also seen the use of guided breathing exercises that lean on onboard heart rate monitors and HRV to help indicate when you've returned to a calmer state.

 "Mindful breathing lets users take control of how they handle stress," says Han Paik, a senior product manager at Garmin.

-"When we breathe in a controlled, thoughtful manner we gradually lower our heart rate and increase the beat to beat variability.
-When this happens, the brain gets a signal from the heart that is basically like saying 'Relax, things are okay!
+"When we breathe in a controlled, thoughtful manner we gradually lower our heart rate and increase the beat-to-beat variability.
+When this happens, the brain gets a signal from the heart that is saying 'Relax, things are okay!
 No need to worry.'"

 Stress for the body